- What Are They?

 How do atopic dermatitis and psoriasis differ in their treatments?

 Many times, doctors treat atopic dermatitis in the same way as they treat psoriasis.
-The treatments common to both include:
+The treatments common to both atomic dermatitis and psoriasis include:

 - Avoidance of triggers and stressors